-As we move into the new financial year, we will continue to expand our business whenever good opportunities arise.
-Despite the economic and political uncertainties as well as the on-going pandemic of recent times, we have good reasons to believe that our overall business strategy has worked in putting the Group back on its path of profitability.
+As we move into the new financial year, we are likely to face new economic challenges from rising inflation, supply chain bottlenecks to labor shortage.
+These are no less challenging compared to the COVID-19 impact in last two (2) years but the Group remains cognizant to continue identifying new business opportunities.
+Despite the economic and political uncertainties, we have good reasons to believe that our overall business strategy has worked in putting the Group back on its path of profitability.
 These include maintaining our pricing, merchandising and promotional plans that are relevant to our customers.